v-trisshores/dotnet-link-tool/readme.md

 ﻿# dotnet-link-tool

-Updates article links in one or more markdown files within the net/ folder of the [dotnet/docs-desktop](https://github.com/dotnet/docs-desktop) repo.
+Updates article links in one or more markdown files within the `net/` folder of the [dotnet/docs-desktop](https://github.com/dotnet/docs-desktop) repo.

 You can run the program on a single markdown file, or on any folder that contains markdown files.
 For the latter case, every markdown file at any nested level is processed.

 The program fixes stale article links for which a redirect exists.
 Each link is validated to ensure that the linked article exists.

-Don't run this tool on Framework articles.
+Don't run this tool on .NET Framework articles unless you want their article links updated to the latest .NET articles.

-## How to run
+## How to run the tool

 Call the program by passing in a single argument that's either:

-- A markdown file path (e.g. `dotnet-link-tool.exe attached-properties-overview.md`), or
+- A markdown file path (for example, `dotnet-link-tool.exe attached-properties-overview.md`), or
-- A folder path that contains markdown files at any nested level (e.g. `dotnet-link-tool.exe C:\Repos\dotnet\docs-desktop\dotnet-desktop-guide\net`).
+- A folder path that contains markdown files at any nested level (for example, `dotnet-link-tool.exe C:\Repos\dotnet\docs-desktop\dotnet-desktop-guide\net`).

 ## Redirect file assumptions

-- No redirect double-hops.
+- No redirect double-hops (target URL of one redirect is the source URL of another).
-- No conflicting target urls for the same source url.
+- No conflicting target URLs for the same source URL.
-- Target url is a same or higher version than source url.
+- The target URL article has the same or higher .NET version as the source URL article.
-- Target url is a .NET article.
+- The target URL article has a .NET 5/6 version.

 ## Link handling

-- Checks and if necessary updates links based on `definitions.json` redirect entries.
+- Checks and updates article links as needed based on `definitions.json` redirect entries.
-- Converts all paths to relative paths since the tool only supports .NET articles and only processes redirects that point to .NET articles.
+- Relativizes paths to articles with a .NET 5/6 version, because those links and the article containing them exist under the `net/` folder.
-- Removes query parameters for relative links (e.g. `../net/wpf/data/123.md?view=netdesktop-5.0&preserve-view=true` => `../net/wpf/data/123.md`).
+- Removes query parameters for relative links.
+For example: `../net/wpf/data/123.md?view=netdesktop-5.0&preserve-view=true` => `../net/wpf/data/123.md`).
-- Removes `./` from the beginning of paths (e.g. `./data/123.md` => `data/123.md`)
+- Removes the redundant `./` from the beginning of paths.
+For example: `./data/123.md` => `data/123.md`)
-- Removes redundant path segments (e.g. for article path `/framework/wpf/advanced/123.md` and link path `../../../framework/wpf/controls/123.md`, change the relative path to `../controls/123.md`).
+- Removes redundant path segments.
+For example: for article path `/framework/wpf/advanced/123.md` and link path `../../../framework/wpf/controls/123.md`, change the relative path to `../controls/123.md`).
-- For readability, adds the `index` file to links that omit it (e.g. `/dotnet/desktop/wpf/xaml/` => `/dotnet/desktop/wpf/xaml/index`).
+- For readability, adds the `index` file to links that omit it.
+For example: `/dotnet/desktop/wpf/xaml/` => `/dotnet/desktop/wpf/xaml/index`).
-- Prints out a detailed report of link transformations.
+- Prints a detailed report of each link's transformations.

 ## Report output